mikaelvivier/Projet-Ahctag-/README.md

 login at
 localhost:8081/auth/login
-(save your Bearer Token, you'll need it later)
+(save your Bearer Token, you'll need it later for every CRUD on the other APIs)

 # --- step 2: ---
 create monsters
-localhost:8080/monster/save
+post localhost:8080/monster/save
 {
     "type":"VENT",
     "hp":30,